 - Any communications between your loved one and the nursing home.

 This is not an exhaustive list, so bring any other documents you suspect might be important.
 Any information you provide to an attorney is completely confidential.

 During your initial consultation, our Asheville nursing home abuse attorney can help you identify which parties might be responsible and what damages your loved one may be able to recover.

 After the consultation, our nursing home lawyer in Asheville may perform background checks on employees at the nursing home.
-They might also look into whether state agencies or other organizations have investigated the nursing home or its owners for similar incidents.
-Once a family or their loved one decides to proceed with the lawsuit, our nursing home injury lawyers will conduct a more thorough investigation.
+We might also look into whether state agencies or other organizations have investigated the nursing home or its owners for similar incidents.
+Once you decide to proceed with the lawsuit, our nursing home injury lawyer will conduct a more thorough investigation.

-Step 2: Our Nursing Home Lawyers Will Investigate Your Claim
+Step 2: Our Nursing Home Lawyer Will Investigate Your Claim

 Investigating nursing home abuse will take time.
 Nursing home abuse and neglect cases are almost never simple, so building a good case takes skill and persistence.

 Our Asheville nursing home abuse attorney will gather records.
 Records include your loved one’s medical records from before, during, and after the abuse or neglect, along with facility records from the nursing home.
 These records can help determine the extent of your loved one’s injuries and the financial and non-economic damages that may be collected.
 Facility records and even some of your loved one’s medical records will come from the nursing home, whose staff may delay and prolong providing records of their negligence or malfeasance for as long as they can.